Beth likes living life in the slow lane. She takes time to enjoy the little things in life.

-3 Ways to Make a Squishy, Slurpy, or Slushy
+3 Ways to Make a Squishee (aka Slurpee or Slushy)

-- A squishy can be made using a squishy or slushy dispensing machine.
+- A squishee can be made using a squishy or slushy dispensing machine.
 Apu Nahasapeemapetilon has one of these in his store.
 The machine cools the syrup mix and achieves the required slushy consistency without the need to add extra ice to the mixture.
-This is due to the wonders of science (see above).
+This is due to the wonders of science (see below.)

 - Using the same technique, you can also make a DIY version (see instructions, below).

-- For a quick DIY method, use a branded slushy maker cup (I've linked to my favorite brand, below).
+- For a quick DIY method, use a branded slushy maker cup (see below).

-If you don’t want to buy a commercial slushy maker you can make your own quite easily.
+If you don’t want to buy a slushy maker, here's how to make your own DIY crushed ice drink.

 What You'll Need